frankschae/academic-kickstart/content/post/hybridDE/index.md

 pl = plot(pl2, pl1, layout=(1,2), xlabel="t")
 ```
 {{< figure library="true" src="forward_damped_oscillator.png" title="" lightbox="true" >}}
-The left-hand side shows a zoom for short times to resolve the kicks better.
+The left-hand side shows a zoom for short times to better resolve the kicks.
 Note that by setting `save_positions=(true,true)`, the kicks would be saved before **and** after the event such that the kicks would appear completely vertically in the plot.
 The data on the right-hand will be used as training data below.
 In the spirit of universal differential equations[^6], we now aim at learning (potentially) missing parts of the model from these data traces.

 ### High domain knowledge

 For simplicity, we assume that we have almost perfect knowledge about our system.
 That is, we assume to know the basic structure of the ODE, including its parameters $a$ and $b$, and that the `affect!` function of the event only acts on the velocity.
 We then encode the affect as an additional component to the ODE.
 The task is thus to learn the dynamics of the third component of `integrator.u`.
-If we further set the inital value of that component to `1`, then the neural network only has to learn that `du[3]` is `0`.
+If we further set the initial value of that component to `1`, then the neural network only has to learn that `du[3]` is `0`.
 In other words, the output of the neural network must be `0` for all states `u`.

 ```julia
 Random.seed!(123)